R-Lum/Luminescence/cran-comments.md

 We are aware of it, however, this is the package size and there is nothing we can do about.

+## Win-Builder

+Multiple errors for URL https://doi.org/10.1515/geochr-2015-0022 The URL is correct and works as expected, the problem appears to be, however, related to the server behind the DOI forwarding and is thus beyond our reach.

 ## R CMD check --as-cran results